20centcroak/github-cheatsheet/cheatsheet.md

 In this short message, sommit ID is shorten as well using only the 7 first characters of the SHA-1 ID.

+Commit IDs (long or short)  can be used to get information about a specific commit.
+When not specified, the HEAD label is used to deliver informtation.

+    git show
+>commit 6a5dcf4779d2dc456ab460f080c9086c7697f13b (HEAD -> master, tag: v1.0, my_remote/master)
+Author: XXX <XXX@mail.com>
+Date:   Sat Mar 9 16:37:59 2019 +0100
+    add feature2 in fileb

 ## Remote repository
 ### Clone a remote repo